-Our combined loss and expense ratio to gross premiums earned for the year ended December 31, 2012 was 48.6% compared with 53.9% for the year ended December 31, 2011.
+The combined ratio to gross premiums earned for the year ended December 31, 2013 was 39.9% compared with 48.6% for the year ended December 31, 2012.

 Seasonality of Our Business

 Our insurance business is seasonal as hurricanes and tropical storms typically occur during the period from June 1 through November 30 each year.
 With our reinsurance treaty year effective on June 1 each year, any variation in the cost of our reinsurance, whether due to changes in reinsurance rates or changes in the total insured value of our policy base, will occur and be reflected in our financial results beginning June 1 each year.